-Knowing which kind of cell a tumor is made of helps doctors plan treatment.
+Knowing which type of cell makes up a kidney tumor helps doctors plan treatment.
 There are several types of kidney cancer cells.
 The most common are listed below.
-Pathologists (doctors who specialize in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease) have identified as many as 10 different types of these cells.
+Pathologists have identified as many as 10 different types of these cells.
+Pathologists are doctors who specialize in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

-- Clear cell is the type of cell that is found in about 70% of kidney cancer.
-Clear cells range from slow growing (grade 1) up to fast growing (grade 4).
-This type of kidney cancer is particularly responsive to immunotherapy and targeted therapy (see Treatment ).
+- Clear cell is the type of cell that is found in about 70% of kidney cancers.
+Clear cells range from slow growing (grade 1) to fast growing (grade 4).
+This type of kidney cancer is particularly responsive to immunotherapy and targeted therapy (see the Treatment Options section).

 - Papillary kidney cancer, which develops in 10% to 15% of patients, is divided into two different subtypes, called type 1 and type 2.
-They are different from the clear cell type, although papillary kidney cancer is currently treated the same as clear cell kidney cancer.
-However, many doctors may recommend treatment in clinical trials because treatment with targeted therapy is often not as successful for papillary kidney cancer as with clear cell kidney cancer.
+They are different from the clear cell type, although papillary kidney cancer is currently treated in the same way as clear cell kidney cancer.
+However, many doctors recommend treatment through a clinical trial because treatment with targeted therapy is often not as successful for people with papillary kidney cancer as it is for people with clear cell kidney cancer.

-- Collecting duct is a rare cancer that behaves similar to transitional cell carcinoma.
+- Collecting duct is a rare cancer that behaves in a similar way to transitional cell carcinoma.
 It is best treated with chemotherapy.
-However, many doctors believe that it is less responsive to chemotherapy than transitional cell carcinoma but more responsive than clear cell or sarcomatoid types.
+Many doctors believe it is less responsive to chemotherapy than transitional cell carcinoma but more responsive than the clear cell or sarcomatoid types.